Dyalog/APLCourse/docs/broken-keyboard-problems.md

 1. This primitive removes scalars in `⍵` from the vector `⍺`.

-	???+Hint "What primitive function is this?"
+	???Hint "What primitive function is this?"
 		We want to Write the **without** function `⍺~⍵` without using the **tilde** `~` glyph.

-	???+Example "Answer"
+	???Example "Answer"
 		```APL
 		{(1-⍺∊⍵)/⍺}
 		```

 1. This primitive function returns elements in the vector `⍺` which are also found in the vector `⍵`.

-	???+Hint "What primitive function is this?"
+	???Hint "What primitive function is this?"
 		We want to write the **intersection** function `⍺∩⍵` without using the **upshoe** `∩` glyph.

-	???+Example "Answer"
+	???Example "Answer"
 		```APL
 		{(⍺∊⍵)/⍺}
 		```